SRB measures for Anosov actions: A Bowen type formula for the SRB measure and Guillemin trace formula

 For the resulting product to be meromorphic, the singular set has to be (at least) locally closed.
 It is given by

 For this to be locally closed, we need that for any sequence of resonances $\zeta^\ell$, each coordinate $(\zeta_j^\ell)_\ell$ tends to infinity.
 For example for the resonances with small real part, this means that the imaginary parts cannot equidistribute in $\R^\kappa$.
-This would certainly be a surprise to us.
+This would certainly be a surprise to us, in particular as for Weyl chamber flows a Weyl-lower bound on the number of Ruelle Taylor resonances with $\Re(\lambda)=-\rho$ is known \cite[Theorem 1.1]{HWW21}.